Ensembl/ensembl-hive/wrappers/README.md

 use to communicate with the Perl side.
 The protocol is explained in ForeignProcess itself and consists in passing JSON messages.

+> LEO: The ``run`` mode should probably accept more resource-specific arguments.
+> I'm thinking of JAVA which often requires -Xmx arguments

 # Guidelines

 ## For object-oriented languages